Comparing Elbit and L3 Night Vision Tubes: Which Brand Offers Better Performance?

 SNR specs:

 A SNR of 35 or above is considered great.
-SNR of 30 (30:1) or above is good and 25 or above is average.
-The Elbit YH has an SNR of 25, Elbit VH (Aviator) has an SNR of 28 and XLSH (Commercial) has an SNR of 24.
+SNR of 30 (30:1) or above is good, and 25 or above is average.
+The Elbit YH has an SNR of 25, the Elbit VH (Aviator) has an SNR of 28, and the XLSH (Commercial) has an SNR of 24.

 Overall, we can see that L3 tubes have higher SNR than Elbit tubes.